Urban Change Detection Using a Dual-Task Siamese Network and Semi-Supervised Learning: RESULTS AND DISCUSSION

 \section{RESULTS AND DISCUSSION}

-Loss curves for the change, semantics and consistency term are shown in Fig. \ref{fig:losses}.
-At the beginning of training, losses for change and semantics rapidly decreased but then slowed down.
+Loss curves for the change, semantic and consistency term are shown in Fig. \ref{fig:losses}.
+At the beginning of training, losses for change and semantic rapidly decreased but then slowed down.
 In contrast, consistency loss first went up, before decreasing slowly.
 After approximately 50 epochs, all losses converged and remained relatively stable.

 The performance of our proposed method was compared with three fully supervised benchmarks: EF U-Net \cite{daudt2018fully}, Siam-Diff \cite{daudt2018fully} and Siam-Diff + Dual-Task \cite{liu2020building}.
 To run a fair comparison, we adopted the concept from the papers but used encoder and decoder architectures identical to the ours (Fig. \ref{fig:architecture}), as well as an identical training setup (Section \ref{subsec:training_and_performance}).
 In terms of quantitative results (Table \ref{tab:quantitative_results}), our method achieved the highest F1 score on the test set (0.559), followed by Siam-Diff + Dual-Task (0.529).
 The lowest F1 score was obtained from Siam-Diff (0.484).
 For all networks, recall is good (0.650 +) but precision is relatively low with our method achieving the highest value (0.490).
 In contrast, the benchmarks did not exceed precision values of 0.450.